QiansiqiHu/DOT-server/README.md

 3. Click "Start" and wait a few seconds for your Jupyter server to start.
 You'll then see the familiar JupyterLab interface:

 ![image](./img/hpc-jupyter.png)

+> [!NOTE]
+> You may see a `"Pending in Queue"` message.
+This indicates that your requested resources are not currently available.
+You can either select a lighter resource option or wait until you receive a notification that your server is ready.

 4. You're now ready to start coding!
 We've provided two pre-configured conda environments for easy access (see installed libraries [here](./conda_envs.md)).
 Simply click one of the two Python buttons under "Notebook" to begin.